A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The phenomenological aspects

-In figure~\ref{fig:Omegah2_mN}, we fix $\lambda=\lambda^\prime = 3.0\times 10^{-12}$ and display the DM relic density $\Omega_\chi h^2$ as a function of the DM mass for various fixed values of the right-handed neutrino mass $m_N$.
-Each colored curve corresponds to a specific choice of $m_N$, with different colors representing different masses.
-This figure illustrates how varying the mass of the right-handed neutrino affects the relic density for a given dark matter mass.
-Specifically, for a fixed DM mass, the relic abundance increases as $m_N$ increases.
-Larger values of $m_N$ necessitate a larger DM mass to align the theoretical relic density with the experimental constraints.
-By overlaying the observational constraints (the orange band), we identify the parameter ranges that are viable for explaining the DM abundance in the Universe within the freeze-in scenario.
+Figure~\ref{fig:Omegah2_mN} shows the DM relic density $\Omega_\chi h^2$ as a function of DM mass for fixed couplings $\lambda=\lambda^\prime = 3.0\times 10^{-12}$, with different curves representing distinct right-handed neutrino masses $m_N$.
+The plot demonstrates the $m_N$ dependence of the relic density.
+At a fixed DM mass, $\Omega_\chi h^2$ grows with increasing $m_N$, requiring proportionally larger DM masses to match the observed relic density (orange band).
+This behavior identifies the viable parameter space for freeze-in production of DM.

-Through these analyses, we elucidate the interplay between the DM mass, couplings $\lambda$ and $\lambda^\prime$, and the right-handed neutrino mass $m_N$ in determining the relic density within the freeze-in framework.
+Through these analyses, we elucidate the interplay between the DM mass, couplings $\lambda$ and $\lambda^\prime$, and the right-handed neutrino mass $m_N$ to determine the relic density within the freeze-in framework.
 The figures demonstrate that specific regions of the parameter space yield relic densities consistent with observational data, thereby identifying viable scenarios for DM production in our model.